Biky2/Biky2/README.md

 ---

 <p align="center">
-<sub>Secure by design.
+Secure by design.
 Scalable by architecture.
-Intelligent by engineering.</sub>
+Built for real-world systems.
 </p>